Darkxell/Les-Chroniques-de-Norwand/README.md

 #Licence

-   Copyright 2016 Nicolas Candela (Darkxell)
+   Copyright 2016 Nicolas Candela (Darkxell
+   Valentin Marechal (Mroklom)

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.